Elizabeth Hetherwick: Goodbye to Blantyre

 In 1900 W. A. Elmslie organised a missionary conference and he invited Elizabeth Hetherwick to speak because of her long service.
 She was "the most experienced lady worker in the country" as she remembered Blantyre in the 1870s.
-The honour of being an invited speaker was unusual as it was her husband who was given the awards.
-He never mentioned her in his history of the mission.
+The honour of being an invited speaker was unusual as it was usually her husband who was given the awards.
+Her husband never mentioned her in his history of the mission.
 In 1910 she said goodbye to Blantyre for the last time.
 The Hetherwick's children were to be educated in Britain and she went to look after them.
 Alexander continued to lead the mission in Blantyre so they did not see each other frequently except when he twice took a furlough.
 He retired in 1928 and they lived together in their home town until his death in 1939.

 Hetherwick later moved to be near her son in Edinburgh and she died on 13 February 1945.
 Her obituary in Blantyre recorded only that she was the "widow of Dr Hetherwick".